dndungu/blank/README.md

 # Deployment

-We use kubernetes for now.
+We use kubernetes on GCP.

 ## Contributing
 Fork, create PR and cc @dndungu